 - Finding New Prospects: New prospects will take a lot more effort because there is a process of gaining trust and building brand recognition for your organization.
 Designate certain committee members or board members certain prospects for outreach based on their connections, time capacity, and reputation.

-There are different places to find new prospects:- Networking Groups: Whether it is a Meetup geared towards non-profits, a technology event, a referral networking group, a networking event, or otherwise, these are great places to find volunteers and donors.
+- Networking Groups: Whether it is a Meetup geared towards nonprofits, a technology event, a referral networking group, or otherwise, these are great places to find volunteers and donors.

 The Fundraising Ask